RoyaleAPI/cr-api-docs/docs/endpoints/player_chests.md

 # Player Chests

-This endpoint return battles played by one or more player profiles.
+This endpoint return upcoming chests for one or more player profiles.

 ## HTTP Request